The Full List Of Poland Holidays And Important Polish Celebrations

-Poles call New Year’s Eve Sylwester, because Sylwesters are celebrating their name day on December, 31st.
+Poles call New Year’s Eve Sylwester, because Sylwesters celebrate their name day on December, 31st.
 (Yes!
 Poles celebrate not only birthdays but also name days.
-For more interesting facts about Poland, check out this post).
+For more interesting facts about Poland, keep reading and check out this post).

-New Year’s Eve is celebrated in Poland like anywhere else in the world – some people are going to restaurants, some stays at home and some go to the big events.
+New Year’s Eve is celebrated in Poland like anywhere else in the world – some people go to restaurants, some stay at home and some go to big events.

 Poland Name Day

 We’ve reached the end of our list, but there is one celebration we mentioned that doesn’t fall during a particular month and isn’t limited to a particular day.
 How can this be so?
 Maybe we should call it Names Day Poland or Name Days Poland – because it implies there is just one name we celebrate on just one day!
 However, we do celebrate names like we celebrate birthdays, so this holiday happens every day throughout the year, but each day is for different names.

 Name day in Poland means that everyone with a particular name celebrates on the same day!
 For example, on April 26th, every girl with the name Marzena celebrates her name day.
 However, since we celebrate name day in Poland every day, this obviously means it’s not one of our Polish bank holidays – to understand what that would mean, imagine birthdays being national holidays!
 There would be no work happening!